cloudfleet/blog/content/reasons-why-you-should-use-cloudfleet.md

 The CloudFleet box, containing all your sensitive data belongs to you.
 No one but you can cancel the service.
 Even if you decide to leave CloudFleets services, your Blimp and your data will stay with you and be accessible from your home network.
-Your Blimp in the Cloud.

 ## 3. CloudFleet Plays Nice With Others